 There are three steps within cataract surgery where laser technology can offer a superior technique to hand-held tools.
 These include the following:

-During cataract surgery, an incision is created in the cornea in order to remove the clouded lens.
+· The Corneal Incision: During cataract surgery, an incision is created in the cornea in order to remove the clouded lens.
 During conventional surgery, this involves the use of a small, handheld blade.
 In laser cataract surgery, advanced laser technology is used for this step.
-With a laser, the chances of human error are greatly reduced, and the risk of infection is minimal.
+With a laser, the chances of human error are greatly reduced, and the risk of infection is minimized.

-During a capsulotomy, the section of the thin, clear capsule that protects the cataract is removed.
+· The Capsulotomy: During a capsulotomy, the section of the thin, clear capsule that holds the cataract is removed.
 An artificial lens implant (IOL) is then placed to replace the cloudy natural lens.
 During conventional cataract surgery, removing the clear capsule is done using small needles.
 However, with cataract laser surgery, this step uses laser technology to access the cataract much more accurately.

 · Fragmentation of the Lens and Cataract: In order to remove a cloudy lens, it must be fragmented, or broken apart.
 This is traditionally done using an ultrasonic device.
-However, during laser surgery, a laser is used to fragment the lens, reducing the amount of energy used and the risk of burning and complications.
+However, during laser surgery, a laser is used to fragment and melt the lens, reducing the amount of energy used and the risk of burning and complications caused by phacoemulsifications.

 For patients who are undergoing cataract surgery, many surgeons will correct astigmatism during the process.
 This is traditionally done by making manual incisions into the cornea in order to change its shape.
 However, laser technology can be used to create these incisions with much greater accuracy and safety for better results.